The Youngest Town in Maine is Still in Its Teens

 Located in Casco Bay off Portland, the Town is comprised of seventeen islands and their adjacent waters.
 Great Chebeague, the largest island in the town, has a long history of habitation ranging from thousands of years of contact with Native Americans to several centuries of settlement by folks descended from the early New England settlers.

-A VERY small settlement, as of the 2020 census, the town only had a year round population of just under 400.
+As of the 2020 census, the town only had a year round population of just under 400.
 Sounds like the kind of place where Stephen King would set a novel, doesn't it?

 Have you ever been here?
 What is your favorite small town in Maine?
 Let us know by sending a message to use through our app.